AleksanderRDL/query-driven-AISdata-compressor/Range_QDS/orchestration/README.md

 `workload_blind_protocol.audit_masks_frozen_before_eval_query_scoring` is
 false.

-QueryLocalUtility is the active primary metric for the rework.
+QueryLocalUtility schema `5` is the active primary metric for the rework.
+It uses direct `query_point_recall` for point mass and direct query-local interpolation, turn coverage, and continuity for behavior.
 RangeUseful outputs must remain under `legacy_range_useful_summary` or diagnostic fields, not `final_claim_summary`.

+Default workload-blind runs should pair that metric with the active `range_query_mix` profile: anchors `density=0.80` and `sparse_background_control=0.20`; footprints `medium_operational=0.6923076923076923` and `large_context=0.3076923076923077`.